Boise State–Idaho football rivalry: Early games

 Idaho rented BSU's stadium and was the "home" team, but the "visiting" Broncos built a 28–7 lead at halftime and pulled off a convincing 42–14 upset before 16,123 for an instant rivalry.
 Tony Knap's Broncos went 10–2 in 1971 and won the Camellia Bowl, but their two losses were both in conference.
-Idaho went 8–3 for the best record to date in school history; Don Robbins' Vandals were Big Sky champions, won eight consecutive games (a school record), and had three players selected in the 1972 NFL Draft.
+Idaho went 8–3 for the best record to date in school history; Don Robbins' Vandals were Big Sky champions, won eight consecutive games (a school record), and had three players selected in the 1972 NFL draft.

 The second game was played at the end of the 1972 season, again in Boise before 14,516 on the Saturday after Thanksgiving.
 The Vandals took a 7–0 halftime lead but Boise State responded in the third quarter with three touchdowns.
 Idaho returned an interception 75 yards for a touchdown and the Vandal freshman back-up quarterback ran for a touchdown with three minutes remaining to pull within a point; another run on the two-point conversion gave Idaho the win and evened the series at a game each.
 It was the first Big Sky home loss for the Broncos, who dropped to 7–4.
 Idaho finished 1972 at 4–7.

 Bronco Stadium was expanded after the 1974 season and had the highest seating capacity in the Big Sky Conference.
-The rivalry contests with Idaho in Boise from 1976 to 1994 were the conferences' highest-attended games for those seasons.
+The rivalry contests with Idaho in Boise from 1976 through 1994 were the conferences' highest-attended games for those seasons.

 Streaks

 The Boise State–Idaho rivalry has been dominated by streaks.
-Upstart underdog Boise State College of Division II easily won the initial game over Division I Idaho in the season opener in 1971.
-It was Boise State's first-ever game against a University Division opponent.
+Upstart underdog Boise State College of the College Division (Division II) easily won the initial game over University Division (Division I) Idaho in the season opener in 1971; it was Boise State's first-ever game against a University Division opponent.
 BSU became a university in 1974 and the Big Sky Conference moved to the new Division I-AA in 1978.
-BSU was 8–2–1 in the first 11 meetings, including five in a row 1977–81.
-Idaho immediately followed with twelve straight wins 1982–1993, and won 15 of 17 before Boise State began its current 12-game winning streak in 1999, in which BSU has dominated the Vandals.
+BSU was 8–2–1 in the first eleven meetings with the Vandals, including five in a row (1977–81).
+Idaho immediately followed with twelve straight wins 1982–93, and won 15 of 17 thru 1998.

+Boise State began its current 12-game winning streak in 1999, in which BSU has dominated the Vandals.
 The composite score for the most recent dozen games is 613–213, an average BSU victory margin of over 33 points per game, ranging from 14 to 58 points.
 Boise State has won 13 of 15 games over Idaho since both teams moved up to Division I-A (now FBS) in 1996.
+Idaho returned to FCS (and the Big Sky) in 2018.